NON-STATE ACTORS IN EDUCATION

 Admission selection and processes: No information was found.

-Policies for vulnerable groups: The Early Childhood Assistance Programme (ECAP) provides children with financial assistance for enrolment fees to ECCE centers.
-Parents or tutors must apply to Ministry of Education, Youth, Sports, Agriculture and Lands (MEYSAL) at the Early Childhood Care and Education (ECCE) Unit, the ECAP programme assists parents/guardians with paying fees at early childhood centers for children ages three and up.
+Policies for vulnerable groups: The Early Childhood Assistance Programme (ECAP) provides children with financial assistance to enrol in ECCE centers.
+Upon application with the Ministry of Education, Youth, Sports, Agriculture and Lands (MEYSAL) at the Early Childhood Care and Education (ECCE) Unit, the ECAP programme assists parents/guardians with paying fees at early childhood centers for children aged three years and over.

 Quality assurance, monitoring and accountability